 Types of graphic cards

-There are two types of graphics cards that are determined by the use of RAM: integrated and dedicated graphics cards.
+There are two types of graphics cards.
+They are determined by the use of RAM: integrated and dedicated graphics cards.

-In the case of integrated graphics cards, the GPU (graphics processing unit) does not use the RAM of the card itself, but uses the VRAM (Video Memory) of your computer.
-They are also integrated in the same chip as the CPU (your computer's processor).
-This option is the cheapest and can be suitable for non-graphics intensive activities.
+In the case of integrated graphics cards, the GPU (graphics processing unit) does not use the RAM of the card itself but uses the VRAM (Video Memory) of your computer.
+They are also integrated into the same chip as the CPU (your computer's processor).
+This option is the cheapest and can be suitable for non-graphics-intensive activities.